Travel Essentials for Kids:

 You can also get one of these kid-friendly cameras.
 So instead of constantly looking down at a screen, taking photos can instill in them a sense of curiosity that can turn any pouty face kid into an extremely wide eyed adventurer.

 Enjoyed this blog post on our recommended travel essentials for kids?
-Check out our posts on How to Travel with a Baby and Not Be Hated by Everyone and 7 Tips You Need to Know When Flying with an Infant.
+For more tips, check our post on How to Travel With Kids: Best Tips for Parents.